 A Pediatrician/Adolescent Medicine-College Health Physician at USC, Ms. Richardson holds the title of Clinical Assistant Professor of Family Medicine and Vice-Chair for Diversity, Equity, and Inclusion for the Department of Family Medicine at Student Health | Keck School of the Medicine University of Southern California.
 Her hobbies include baking, traveling, and crafting.

-A marketing professional with a background in global gaming, technology, and entrepreneurial ventures.
-Additionally, she is an Adjunct Professor of Marketing at Pepperdine Graziadio Business School, where she has taught various marketing courses across several academic programs over the past ten years.
+Ms. Carroll is a marketing and global brand management professional with specific expertise in interactive entertainment, technology and entrepreneurial ventures.
+Additionally, she is an Adjunct Professor of Marketing at Pepperdine Graziadio Business School, where she has taught marketing courses across several academic programs over the past ten years.
+Most recently she has expanded her teaching to California Lutheran University in Thousand Oaks.

 A recent retiree from the Los Angeles Department of Children and Family Services, Sandra co-founded a non-profit organization in the early 1990s to bring awareness to a rare form of childhood anemia known as Diamond Blackfan Anemia.
 She devotes her time to community activism, specifically with the homeless population in Long Beach.